perxpective/Cybersecurity-Therapy/DFI/DFI Chapter 2 - Understanding Investigation.md

 - Was documentation as thorough as it could have been?
 - What feedback has been received from requesting source?
 - Did you discover any new problems?
-- Did you use any new techniques during the case or research
+- Did you use any new techniques during the case or research?